cloudfoundry-attic/cf-riak-cs-broker/README.md

 Based on [the Riak service broker by @hectcastro](https://github.com/hectcastro/cf-riak-service-broker).

 ### Prerequisites

 This service broker must be configured to access a Riak CS cluster.
 You can use Bosh to deploy such a cluster alongside Cloud Foundry, or it can be deployed locally by [bosh-lite](https://github.com/cloudfoundry/bosh-lite) for development purposes.
+Deploying this as a standalone application to cloud foundry (e.g. via `cf push`) is not supported.
 A Bosh release for Riak and Riak CS can be found [here](https://github.com/cloudfoundry-incubator/cf-riak-cs-release).

 ### Testing

 To run all specs: `rake`

 ### Usage

 Configure the `settings.yml` file for your environment.